CMPS-6100/lab-05-deprecated/lab-05.md

     **Include this table in `answers.md` (5 pts)**

 5. Plot these values.
 Generate plots containing the runtimes of both Selection Sort and Merge Sort for different ranges of list sizes.
 A function to generate the plots is not given in this lab.
-Refer back to the temperatures lab for a method that plots two functions.
-Modify this method to work in this context, then plot the runtimes for the following lists of sizes.
+Refer back to the Asymptotic Analysis notes for example code to produce plots.
+You will need to modofy it to work in this context, then plot the runtimes for the following lists of sizes.

     1. `[10, 20, 30, 40, 50, 60, 70, 80, 90, 100]`